Updated: Dec 2, 2022

 Medical expert testimony will be needed to present this evidence in court.
 It is not necessary for the prescribing physician to testify.

-(When an expert's availability is a problem, there are other solutions, such as having an economist testify about the case's cost factor.
+(When an expert's availability is a problem, other solutions exist, such as having an economist testify about the case's cost factor.
 To justify potential medical costs, however, expert medical evidence will be needed.)

 Claimants are also entitled to compensation for the following medical expenses: